dilayercelik/dilayercelik.github.io/Transcript.md

   - Average across 14 Weekly Programming Assignments using R (15% weight): 100

-- **Development of Communication and Cognition**
+- **Development of Communication and Cognition (71.40)**

   - Coursework Essay: "Social Cognition and Successful Language Development: Joint-Attentional Processes and Lexical Development" (2.1, 63)

-  - Coursework Lab Report (on existing data ~COVID-19): "Relationship Between Procedural/Implicit Learning and Second Language Learning" (TBA)
+  - Coursework Lab Report (on existing data ~COVID-19): "Relationship Between Procedural/Implicit Learning and Second Language Learning" (65)

   - Online Weekly Activities: 100%

-- **Qualitative and Mixed Research Methods**
+- **Qualitative and Mixed Research Methods (67.50)**

   - Coursework Essay: "Confirmation Bias: The Battles of Quantitative and Qualitative Research Cultures" (High 1.1, 78)

-  - Mixed Research Methods Lab Report: "Juror Decision-Making: Pre-Trial Detainment and Rational Inferences" (TBA)
+  - Mixed Research Methods Lab Report: "Juror Decision-Making: Pre-Trial Detainment and Rational Inferences" (57)

-- **Language and Cognition**
+- **Language and Cognition (73)**

-  - Exam Essay 1: "Language is Multimodal: Evidence from Production, Reception and Development" (TBA)
+  - Exam Essay 1: "Language is Multimodal: Evidence from Production, Reception and Development" (68)

-  - Exam Essay 2: "The Role of Projections and Multimodal Signalling in *Seamless* Turn-Taking" (TBA)
+  - Exam Essay 2: "The Role of Projections and Multimodal Signalling in *Seamless* Turn-Taking" (78)

-- **The Psychology of Individual Differences (Intelligence, Personality, Genes-Env Interactions)**
+- **The Psychology of Individual Differences (Intelligence, Personality, Genes-Env Interactions) (69.50)**

-  - Exam Essay 1: "Individual Differences in Mental Health: A Multifactorial Account" (TBA)
+  - Exam Essay 1: "Individual Differences in Mental Health: A Multifactorial Account" (71)

-  - Exam Essay 2: "The Trainability of Creativity: Evaluation of Laboratory and Applied Setting Research" (TBA)
+  - Exam Essay 2: "The Trainability of Creativity: Evaluation of Laboratory and Applied Setting Research" (68)

-- **Language and Communication**
+- **Language and Communication (78)**

   - Narrated Poster: "Do Fake News Have Distinguishables Features?"
 Evidence from Emotional Valence and Writing Style & Machine Learning Detection Approaches (High 1.1, 78)